Malls and Shopping Centers - Miracle Mile and Koreatown

 Koreatown is located about half way between downtown Los Angeles and the Miracle Mile district.

 Koreatown Galleria - an indoor mall on three levels offering more than 70 shops and businesses, including the typical array of mall staples such as clothing, jewelry, and boutique shops as well as flowers, shoe repair, a large food court and more.
-The "anchor" of this mall is undoubtedly the Galleria Market, a grocery store where you can find all sorts of Korean goods (this is where it would be handy to be able to read Hangul characters, since many items do not have English labels).
-There is a parking structure with four levels of free parking, although it gets crowded on the weekends.
+The "anchor" of this mall is undoubtedly the Galleria Market, a grocery store where you can find all sorts of Korean goods.
+There is a parking structure with four levels of free parking.
+This mall is popular with locals, so it tends to be crowded on weekends.

 Koreatown Plaza is near Koreatown Galleria and although a bit older, it offers a similar cultural experience.
 It is a three-level mall with 80 shops, including a food court and free parking.